 In 1883 and 1884, Winnemucca traveled throughout the northeastern United States to deliver more than 300 lectures drawing attention to the plight of Native Americans.
 While in Boston, she compiled her lecture materials into a book entitled, Life Among the Piutes: Their Wrongs and Claims

 .
 This was the first book written in English by a Native American woman.

 After lecturing for a year in San Francisco, Winnemucca used royalties from the book and donations to open a school promoting the Paiute culture and language near Lovelock, Nevada in 1885.
 The school ran out of money and failed to get federal funding, closing two years later.

 Retired from public life, she died in 1891 at Henry's Lake, Idaho.
-The city of Winnemucca, Nevada is named for her.
+The city of Winnemucca, Nevada is named for her father.
 The state of Nevada contributed a statue of Winnemucca to the National Statuary Hall Collection in the U.S. Capitol in 2005.

 (Sources: Oregon Encyclopedia | Nevada Women's History Project | Wikipedia)